-My wise mother always reminds me, “scatter your fire, and you miss the mark.”
+My wise mother always reminds me, “Scatter your fire, and you miss the mark.”

 Focus and Plan to Paint!